Water Saving Tips for Home

-- Add a graywater system to collect water from your washing machine or shower and bath, and use it in the landscape.
+- Add a graywater system to collect water from your washing machine, shower, or bath, and use it in the landscape.

 Take shorter showers.

-- Reducing a 10-minute shower to 5 minutes will save 12.5 gallons of water if the showerhead has a flow rate of 2.5 gallons per minute (even more if the showerhead has a higher flow rate).
+- Reducing a 10-minute shower to 5 minutes will save 12.5 gallons of water (47.3 liters) if the showerhead has a flow rate of 2.5 gallons (9.5 liters) per minute, and even more if the showerhead has a higher flow rate.

-- For more information and resources, visit the AWE Toilet Fixtures Introduction Page and WaterSense Labeled Toilets Page.
+For more information and resources, visit the Toilets section of the AWE Resource Library.

 Check toilets to verify they are working properly.